roobert/terraform-provider-powerdns/README.md

 # terraform-provider-powerdns

-Simple provider to add A records through the PowerDNS Rest API.
+Simple provider to add A records through the PowerDNS REST API.

 ```
 provider "powerdns" {